-ISC plans to end maintenance of the ISC DHCP client and relay by the end of 2021.
+ISC plans to end maintenance of the ISC DHCP client and relay by the end of Q1, 2022.
 We will continue maintaining the DHCP server, and any code that is common between the server, client, and relay, for at least a couple more years.
-Our January 2020 release of ISC DHCP incorporated a number of submitted patches, mostly for the client, but otherwise we have done little recent maintenance on the client or relay.
+Our January 2020 and 2022 releases of ISC DHCP incorporated a number of submitted patches, mostly for the client, but otherwise we have done little recent maintenance on the client or relay.
 To be honest, those components have simply not been a focus of ours for several years.
 As a small non-profit organization, we have to allocate our limited resources carefully and we think the ISC DHCP server and Kea distribution have more future value for users.

 The ISC DHCP code is extremely mature, and is not designed for unit-test ability.
 The test coverage is just not good enough to inspire confidence that any change, even a seemingly minor one, would not cause some unidentified breakage.